kunalchandan/Kiss_Consume/README.md

 ## Reasoning
 I was far far too lazy to actually download each and every one of these images one at a time and I don't really like the ads on the site, so yeah...

+# Disclaimer
+This is purely an educational tool for helping students learn `Selenium` for `Python`.

+Use at your own discretion, I do not support piracy.